-The content on this Site has been prepared for general informational purposes only, and is not intended to provide, and should not be relied upon for tax, legal, or accounting advice.
-Retirement and investment advisory services are only provided to Plan Sponsor clients who have signed appropriate documents to enter into an agreement with Human Interest.
+The content on this website has been prepared for general informational purposes only, and is not intended to provide, and should not be relied upon for tax, legal, or accounting advice.
+Retirement services are only provided to customers who have entered into an agreement with Human Interest for such services.
 Human Interest does not provide tax, legal, or accounting advice.
-Plan Sponsors should take independent steps to validate the tax, legal, or accounting considerations of hiring any service provider for the Plan, obtaining guidance on any Plan document (or amendment thereto), and for any issues pertaining to design, implementation, or operation of a Plan.
+Plan sponsors should take independent steps to validate the tax, legal, or accounting considerations of hiring any service provider for their plan, and to obtain guidance on any plan document (or amendment thereto) and for any issues pertaining to design, implementation, or operation of their plan.

 Disclosures about relationships, endorsements, and testimonials

-Human Interest maintains relationships with Plan Sponsors, Participants, and other third parties who have an economic relationship with Human Interest.
-From time to time, they may make statements or provide information about Human Interest, and may have received non-cash compensation or gift cards from Human Interest in exchange for providing the statements or information.
-From time to time, Human Interest may also provide information about its services and products which is created or supplemented, in whole or in part, using the statements or information that has been provided by one or more current clients or other third parties and which is used to solicit or refer current or potential clients to Human Interest or otherwise indicates approval, support, or recommendation of, or describes the experience with, Human Interest..
+Human Interest maintains relationships with plan sponsors, participants, and third parties who have an economic relationship with Human Interest.
+From time to time, they may make statements or provide information about Human Interest and may have received non-cash compensation or gift cards from Human Interest in exchange for providing such statements or information.
+From time to time, Human Interest may also provide information about its services and products which are created or supplemented, in whole or in part, using the statements or information that have been provided by one or more current customers or other third parties and which are used to solicit or refer potential customers to Human Interest or otherwise indicate approval, support, or recommendation of, or describe the experience with, Human Interest.
 When considering these statements and information, and when evaluating Human Interest’s advertising, products, and services, you should be aware that the relationship creates a conflict of interest which creates an incentive for the statements or information to be presented in a fashion that is favorable to Human Interest.

-G2: From 5/25/22 - 12/31/22, Human Interest offered gift cards as an incentive for customers to complete G2 reviews.
+G2: From May 25, 2022 to December 31, 2022, Human Interest offered gift cards as an incentive for customers to complete G2 reviews.
 Please visit this page to view our most recent overall rating and reviews.

-TrustRadius: From 8/23/22-12/31/22, Human Interest offered gift cards as an incentive for customers to complete reviews.
+TrustRadius: From August 23, 2022 to December 31, 2022, Human Interest offered gift cards as an incentive for customers to complete reviews.
 Please visit this page to view our most recent overall rating and reviews.

-Better Business Bureau® (“BBB”): Human Interest solicits current clients to provide reviews on BBB.
-No cash or noncash compensation is provided in exchange for the reviews.
-Direct solicitation of clients for reviews creates a conflict of interest because the client may be more likely to present information in a fashion that is favorable to Human Interest.
-Please visit this page to view our most recent overall client reviews score and our BBB rating and accreditation.
-Please note that client reviews are not factored into the BBB rating.
+Better Business Bureau® (“BBB”): Human Interest solicits customers to provide reviews on BBB.
+No cash or non-cash compensation is provided in exchange for the reviews.
+Direct solicitation of customers for reviews creates a conflict of interest because the customer may be more likely to present information in a fashion that is favorable to Human Interest.
+Please visit this page to view our most recent overall customer reviews score and our BBB rating and accreditation.
+Please note that customer reviews are not factored into the BBB rating.
 For information on how the BBB rating is calculated, please visit this page.

 Human Interest may provide lists of prospective professional firms and their services, including accounting firms.
-Human Interest makes no representation as to the competence of any accountants or firms on the List and by providing the List to you, Human Interest does not recommend or endorse any of the firms on the List.
-We simply are providing the List as a resource.
+Human Interest makes no representation as to the competence of any accountants or firms on the lists, and by providing the lists to you, Human Interest does not recommend or endorse any of the firms on the lists.
+We simply are providing the lists as a resource.
 You are responsible for evaluating your provider.
-Human Interest does not receive any compensation or other benefit by providing the List.
+Human Interest does not receive any compensation or other benefit by providing the lists.